stolostron/multicluster-global-hub/doc/dev-preview.md

 Once the ManagedClusterMigration CR is created, `demo-managed-b1` will start migrating to the `demo-hub-a` hub cluster.
 The `demo-managed-b1` should be ready shortly.
 If you find that the cluster is not ready, it is likely due to `too many CSRs already created on the hub`.
 You will need to manually delete the CSRs to resolve this issue.
 This is an known issue in this release.

-The `demo-managed-b1` can be detached once its status changes to `Unknown`.
+The `demo-managed-b1` can be detached once its status changes to `Unknown` on the original managed hub cluster.